dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 concepts.
 The FormTable contains the actual forms.
 For one of the concepts, one of the languages has two words and both are listed.

-The meta-data json is not included here.
-You can see an example of a Wordlist-metadata json file here:
+The meta-data JSON-fileis not included here.
+You can see an example of a Wordlist-metadata JSON-file here:
 <https://github.com/lexibank/abvd/blob/master/cldf/cldf-metadata.json>.

 **LanguageTable**